mehdifassifihri/resume-job-matcher-frontend/README.md

 # Create production build
 npm run build

-# Serve the build locally
+# Serve the build locally for testing
 npx serve -s build -l 3000

+# Or use any static file server
+# The build folder contains all necessary files for deployment
 ```

 ## 🔒 Security Features